Oriol Servià: 2011

 Due to sponsorship issues at Newman/Haas/Lanigan Racing, Servià sat out the 2010 IndyCar season.
 However, after picking up Telemundo and CDW as sponsors, Servià was able to make his return for the 2011 season.
-He had his best season since 2005, by finishing with three podiums, six top 5s, and eleven top 10s on his way to finishing 4th in the points.
+He had his best season since 2005, by finishing with three podiums, six top-fives, and eleven top-tens on his way to finishing fourth in the points.

 Servià also finished runner-up in the controversial race at 2011 MoveThatBlock.com Indy 225.
-With just 10 laps remaining, the green flag was displayed, which resulted in multiple crashes.
-As the race was then red flagged, with Servià in front, race control decided to reverse the order and award Ryan Hunter-Reay as the winner.
+With just ten laps remaining, the green flag was displayed, which resulted in multiple crashes.
+As the race was then red flagged, with Servià in front, race control decided to reverse the order and declared Andretti Autosport deifer Ryan Hunter-Reay as the winner.
 Newman/Haas Racing and Chip Ganassi Racing filed protests.
-After a hearing on 22 August, the race was officially awarded to Andretti Autosport's Ryan Hunter-Reay.
+After a hearing on 22 August, the result was upheld and the protests denied.

 Three weeks later, Servià would score his second runner-up of the season in the Baltimore Grand Prix.

 2012

-The 2012 Indycar Season saw a change for Servià, as he moved to the Dreyer & Reinbold Racing team.
+The 2012 IndyCar Season saw a change for Servià, as he moved to the Dreyer & Reinbold Racing team.
 The season started rough for Servià, due to the use of a Lotus motor that was not competitive compared to the Chevrolet and Honda motors.
-At the Indianapolis 500, the team switched to Chevrolet power, and Servià's scored his first top 10 of the season.
-He went on to score three more top 5s to finish 13th in points.
+At the Indianapolis 500, the team switched to Chevrolet power, and Servià's scored his first top-ten of the season.
+He went on to score three more top-fives to finish thirteenth in points.

 2013

-Servià began the 2013 Indycar season with the same team as last year, where he scored one top 5 finish at the 2013 São Paulo Indy 300.
-However his team ran into sponsorship problems following the 2013 Indianapolis 500.
+Servià began the 2013 IndyCar season with the same team as last year, where he scored one top-five finish at the 2013 São Paulo Indy 300.
+However, his team ran into sponsorship problems following the 2013 Indianapolis 500.
 Servià was later signed to drive the Panther Racing National Guard car for Texas and Iowa.

 2015

-Servià started the 2015 Indianapolis 500 in the 5th row in 13th place.
+Servià started the 2015 Indianapolis 500 in the fifth row in thirteenth place.
 He was unable to complete the race after a collision with Ed Carpenter and the official results had him in 29th place.
 After Justin Wilson's fatal crash at the ABC Supply 500, Servià took over his car at Sonoma.

 2017

-In 2017, Oriol was signed to a three-race deal with Rahal Letterman Lanigan Racing.
-He raced at the 2017 Indianapolis 500, and the Detroit doubleheader, finishing 21st, 20th, and 19th, respectively.
+In 2017, Servià was signed to a three-race deal with Rahal Letterman Lanigan Racing.
+He raced at the 2017 Indianapolis 500, and the Detroit doubleheader, finishing 21st, twentieth, and nineteenth, respectively.